dotnet/AspNetCore.Docs/aspnet/client-side/bundling-and-minification.rst

 By `Erik Reitan`_

-Bundling and minification are two techniques you can use in ASP.NET 5 to improve performance.
+Bundling and minification are two techniques you can use in ASP.NET 5 to improve page load performance for your web application.
 Bundling makes it easy to combine or bundle multiple files into a single file.
 Minification performs a variety of different code optimizations to scripts and CSS, which results in smaller file sizes.

 This article explains and shows how to use the bundling and minification features included with the ASP.NET 5 Web Application template in `Visual Studio 2015 <http://go.microsoft.com/fwlink/?LinkId=517106>`_.